 DCF Analysis — Inclusion of a Long-Term GDP Growth Rate

-The Commission provided additional color regarding its basis to reject certain arguments raised by NETO and its witness Mr. McKenzie that long-term GDP forecasts are of little relevance to investors because such forecasts are not routinely mentioned by Value Line or security analysts.
+The Commission provided additional color on its basis for rejecting certain arguments raised by NETO and its witness, Mr. McKenzie, that long-term GDP forecasts are of little relevance to investors because they are not routinely mentioned by Value Line or security analysts.
 The Commission responded by saying that the lack of such information published by Value Line or IBES is not indicative of whether investors use long-term GDP forecasts.
-In particular, the assertions do not directly address how investors that use the DCF analytical model, specifically employ the model.
-That is the perspective that is important.
+In particular, the assertions do not directly address how investors who use the DCF analytical model specifically employ it.
+This clarification provides useful guidance for future proceedings.

-The Commission pointed back to the order when it first established the use of the two-step DCF model for natural gas pipelines and how that order relied heavily on information of how two major investment firms conducted their DCF analyses.
-Furthermore, the Commission stated that proponents seeking to advance an alternative non-GDP based long-term rate are expected to provide information as to how investment houses or other investment advisory services use that alternative based forecast in their DCF analyses. (see PP 144-149).
-This methodological position underscores the Commission's reliance on actual investor practice, not normative assumptions about what analysts publish.
+The Commission pointed back to the order when it first adopted the two-step DCF model for natural gas pipelines, and noted that the order relied heavily on information from two major investment firms about how they conducted their DCF analyses.
+Furthermore, the Commission stated that proponents seeking to advance an alternative, non-GDP-based long-term rate are expected to provide information on how investment houses or other investment advisory services use that alternative-based forecast in their DCF analyses. (see PP 144-149).

 Contact the NewGen Cost of Capital Team